Start Your X-Perience!

 All students interested in applying to St. Xavier are required to take the High School Placement Test (HSPT) at St. X or an alternative approved testing site.

-The HSPT will be administered at St. Xavier High School on November 23, 2019 for a one-time fee of $30.
+The HSPT will be administered at St. Xavier High School from 8:30 AM to noon on November 23, 2019 for a one-time fee of $30.
 At the time of the test you will be asked to indicate your top three high school choices to have your scores sent at no additional charge.

 An important information session will be held for parents of students who are taking the assessment at St. X.